zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/Before the HOL.md

 > If you would like to review the steps to manually provision the VM and installed software, see [Appendix A](./Appendix-A).

-1. To open a custom deployment screen in the Azure portal select the Deploy to Azure button below:
+1. To open a custom deployment screen in the Azure portal, select the Deploy to Azure button below:

     <a href ="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FMCW-OSS-PaaS-and-DevOps%2Fmaster%2FHands-on%20lab%2Flab-files%2FLabVM%2Fazure-deploy.json" target="_blank" title="Deploy to Azure">
     <img src="http://azuredeploy.net/deploybutton.png"/>